raihanrms/TBot/README.md

 | /calculator | Calculator |
 | /translate | Translate text |
 | /notf | Notifications |

+#### Addition function
+> Bot will ask to add two numbers \n If correct, it sends a good message and ask for feedback. \n if mistakes were made, it sends another calculation and sends you away.

 **Working on:**
 > Adding functionality to inline keyboard buttons so the user can interact with the bot.